-Here we compare our reference simulation to radar-derived precipitation from the precipitation analysis algorithm RADOLAN (Radar Online Adjustment), which combines weather radar data with hourly surface precipitation observations of about 1300 automated rain gauges to get quality-controlled, high-resolution (1 km) quantitative precipitation estimates.
+Here we compare our reference simulation to radarderived precipitation from the precipitation analysis algorithm RADOLAN (Radar Online Adjustment), which combines weather radar data with hourly surface precipitation observations of about 1300 automated rain gauges to obtain quality-controlled, high-resolution (1 km), quantitative precipitation estimates.
 In the reference run, simulated precipitation on the evening of 9 June occurs over Benelux and northern Germany (Fig. 4b).
 The area covered by precipitation generally agrees well with that from radar observations (Fig. 4a).
 However, the simulated precipitation is slightly too far north.
-In areas near Cologne, Frankfurt, and south of Karlsruhe, the model produces less precipitation that observed and some single convective cells are not simulated.
-In contrast, precipitation covers more of the English Channel northern Netherlands and Belgium than observed.
+In areas near Cologne, Frankfurt, and south of Karlsruhe, the model produces less precipitation than observed and some single convective cells are not simulated.
+In contrast, precipitation covers more of the English Channel, northern Netherlands, and Belgium than observed.
 As far as the total precipitation amounts are concerned, the COSMO model produces similar values to those observed with slightly lower maximum values.
-However, radar is not an instrument measuring precipitation in a quantitative sense (see e.g., Rossa et al., 2005) and differences in the amount do not necessarily indicate a poor performance of the model.
-Unfortunately, this radar composite also suffers from missing data at some locations (e.g. over Belgium south-west from Cologne) and also different calibrations or Z-R-relationships (obvious from the strong precipitation gradient about 100 km north of Cologne).
+However, a radar is not an instrument which measures precipitation in a quantitative sense (see e.g., Rossa et al., 2005), and differences in the amounts do not necessarily indicate a poor performance